kimjetwav/TIGR_PURR/docs/source/quickstart_tutorial.rst

 The process will run the dry-run version of MRIQC in parallel automatically!

 .. note::
-        Feel free to try different profiles like "kimel".
+        Feel free to try different profiles like "kimel" or "scc".
 For more information on profiles see: :ref:`profiles`

 Cleaning up your TIGR-PURR run